George Marshall Clarke

-George Marshall Clarke (1838 — 1861) was an African American barber in Milwaukee, Wisconsin.
-On September 6, 1861, Clarke was forcibly taken from the city jail in Milwaukee, Wisconsin, questioned, and lynched by a crowd of fifty to seventy-five Irishmen.
-Marshall Clarke, along with another fellow African American named James P. Shelton, had exchanged insults and blows with two Irishmen who accused them of bothering two white women on the street, and Shelton ended up fatally stabbing Irishman Darby Carney.
-Clarke was eventually hanged from a pile driver later that night.
+George Marshall Clark (c.
+1838 — 1861) was an African American barber in Milwaukee, Wisconsin.
+On September 6, 1861, Clark was forcibly taken from the city jail in Milwaukee, Wisconsin, questioned, and lynched by a crowd of fifty to seventy-five Irishmen.
+Marshall Clark, along with another fellow African American named James P. Shelton, had exchanged insults and blows with two Irishmen who accused them of bothering two white women on the street, and Shelton ended up fatally stabbing Irishman Darby Carney.
+Clark was eventually hanged from a pile driver later that night.

 Background

 In Milwaukee, the Irish-American community, mostly relegated to the Historic Third Ward, was a mainly working-class community that frequently was thrown into competition with working-class African-Americans in the city.
 Irish-Americans, though mainly blue-collar workers, often sided with the Democratic Party in the Northern United States, despite being dominated by the planter class.
 The two groups saw a common cause in a white supremacist politic that opposed the abolitionist and Republican press that was treated with vitriol in Democratic circles in the city.
 Republicans themselves also carried a "disdain for Irish Catholic culture" amid their fight for African-Americans, which only heightened the hostility among Irish Democrats against African-Americans.

 At the time of the Civil War, lynching was not as prominent as it would become during Reconstruction and the Nadir.
 The Irish-American community in the city would not act purely on American traditions of violence, but Irish traditions of communal violence.
 Collective and illegal violence, including murder against African-Americans, was viewed as a "legitimate strategy" to maintain inequality and "subordinating African-Americans."

-Additionally, emotions ran high on the particular day of the lynching, as it was two days after the anniversary of the sinking of the Lady Elgin, wherein numerous Irish-American community leaders from the city had died.
+Additionally, emotions ran high on the particular day of the lynching, as it was two days before the first anniversary of the sinking of the Lady Elgin, wherein numerous Irish-American community leaders from the city had died.
 Many of those leaders were members of the Milwaukee Guards, an Irish militia who opposed abolitionism and upheld the Fugitive Slave Act despite the state government, the recent memory only inflamed political tension.